AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization

-We treat tool observations as environment-provided context and mask them out from training: observation tokens are fed to the agent but excluded from the policy likelihood, i.e., gradients are applied only to agent-generated \textit{Think}/\textit{Act}/\textit{Rank} tokens.

-\textbf{Tool Suite for Recommendation.} We equip the agent with a set of typical recommendation tools that cover complementary evidence sources commonly used in practical systems, including user preference signals, item-side attributes, behavioral statistics, and collaborative information.
-Notably, our framework is tool-agnostic: additional tools can be seamlessly integrated as long as they expose a query-response interface, and their utility can be learned end-to-end under the same list-wise objective.
-Details of tools and their invocation examples are provided in Appendix~\ref{app:tool}.
+\paragraph{Recommendation-Oriented Tool Suite} Drawing on practical experience from recommender-system applications, we define a recommendation-specific tool suite.
+Notably, our framework allows additional tools to be seamlessly integrated.
+We briefly introduce the main tools below, with more details provided in Appendix~\ref{app:tool}.

-\paragraph{(1) User Profile Tool} It retrieves a user profile that summarizes user information and persistent preferences, such as favored categories and interests inferred from historical interactions.
-We use LLM to pre-generate the profile text for each request.
-Beyond retrieval, this tool can be upgraded to profile update after each recommendation request is completed: based on the observed feedback and the current profile consistency, the agent decides whether to refine the long-term profile to better reflect newly revealed preferences.
+\paragraph{\normalfont\itshape (1) User Profile Tool.} It retrieves an LLM-pre-generated profile summarizing user information and long-term preferences, such as favored categories and interests inferred from historical interactions.
+It can also be extended to update profiles with newly observed feedback.

-\paragraph{(2) Item Information Tool} It includes two tools empowering the agent to autonomously query detailed information about specific items, such as descriptions, prices, etc. This capability enables the agent to access precise item attributes, ensuring a comprehensive understanding of individual items during the reasoning process.
+\paragraph{\normalfont\itshape (2) Item Information Tool.} It provides query interfaces for item attributes, such as descriptions and prices, helping the agent understand candidate items on demand during reasoning.

-\paragraph{(3) Behavioral Statistics Tool} It includes two tools extracting features helpful for recommendation based on user behavior data.
-This design turns manual feature engineering into an agentic process, maximizing the utility of vast behavioral data.
+\paragraph{\normalfont\itshape (3) Behavioral Statistics Tool.} It extracts features helpful for recommendation based on user behavior data, turning manual feature engineering into an agentic process to better utilize vast behavioral records.

-\paragraph{(4) Collaborative Information Tool} It surfaces collaborative filtering signals via a lightweight sequential recommender (e.g., SASRec~\cite{SASRec}).
-It maintains user and item embeddings and supports fast retrieval in two directions: \begin{itemize}[leftmargin=10pt,topsep=3pt,itemsep=0.2pt] \item \textit{User-to-user (U2U)}: Identify users with similar historical behavior. \item \textit{Item-to-item (I2I)}: Discover similar items and recurring co-interaction patterns. \end{itemize} Such collaborative evidence is essential for resolving preference ambiguity and capturing relational patterns of the form ``users like you are interested in ...'', which are difficult to reliably infer from LLM priors alone.